rabbitstack/fibratus/rules/README.md

 ### Prefer macros over raw conditions

 Fibratus comes with a [macros](https://www.fibratus.io/#/filters/rules?id=macros) library to promote the reusability and modularization of rule conditions and lists.
 Before trying to spell out a raw rule condition, explore the library to check if there's already a macro you can pull into the rule.
-For example, detecting file accesses could be accomplished by declaring the `kevt.name = 'CreateFile' and file.operation = 'open'` expression.
+For example, detecting file accesses could be accomplished by declaring the `evt.name = 'CreateFile' and file.operation = 'open'` expression.
 However, the macro library comes with the `open_file` macro that you can directly call in any rule.
 If you can't encounter a particular macro in the library, please consider creating it.
 Future detection engineers and rule writers could profit from those macros.

 ### Formatting styles